microsoft/WhatTheHack/011-InfraAsCode-ARM-DSC/Student/DSC-Challenge-03.md

 ## Introduction

-The goals of this challenge are learnin to undestand:
+The goals of this challenge are learning to undestand:
-    +   Use external DSC resources from PowerShell Gallery
+- Use of external DSC resources from PowerShell Gallery
-    +   Logistics to import & deploy external DSC resources
+- Logistics to import & deploy external DSC resources

 ## Description